awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 1. Enable Kernel Live Patching on your Amazon Linux 2 instances\.

-1. Use Run Command to run a `Scan` operation on your instances using the predefined `AWS-AmazonLinux2DefaultPatchBaseline` or a custom patch baseline that also targets only `Security` updates classified as `Critical` or `Important`, and `Critical` bug fixes\.
+1. Use Run Command to run a `Scan` operation on your instances using the predefined `AWS-AmazonLinux2DefaultPatchBaseline` or a custom patch baseline that also targets only `Security` updates with severity classified as `Critical` and `Important`, and the `Bugfix` severity of `All`\.

 1. Open Systems Manager Compliance at [https://console\.aws\.amazon\.com/systems\-manager/compliance](https://console.aws.amazon.com/systems-manager/compliance) and review whether non\-compliance for patching is reported for any of the instances that were scanned\.
 If so, view the instance compliance details to determine whether any kernel live patches are missing from the instance\.